Marklong7/FeatureAlignment/README.md

 # Feature Alignment R Package
-*This is an R package for feature alignment for vertical federated learning, we named it "FeatureAlignment"*
+*This is an R package for feature alignment in vertical federated learning, we named it "FeatureAlignment".*
+*This package enables seamless integration of features from diverse data sources, ensuring accurate and reliable model training in a privacy-preserving manner.*

 ## Key functions in FeatureAlignment: